xebialabs/xl-release-stress-tests/README.md

         - `stress.OpsSimulation` : several ops people are working with XL Release
         - `stress.ReleaseManagerSimulation` : several release managers are working with XL Release
         - `stress.RealisticSimulation` : A simulation which combines several roles of people working with XL Release in one realistic usage scenario.
+        - `stress.FoldersSimulation` : several release managers opening folders and their releases and templates.
     - The default value is `stress.RealisticSimulation`
 - **Teams**: The number of development teams that will be running the `stress.DevelopmentTeamSimulation`
     - Syntax : `-Pteams=10`